rbreunung/bitwarden-export/README.md

   - `export-UUID.json` contains the export of each **organization** with `id` UUID.
   - `UUID` folder contains the attachment files of the **item** with `id` UUID.
     - The attachment files are in their original name with their content.
+- Additional files created by the import.
+  - `folder-map.json` contains all folders and their `target-id` in the target vault.
+This is created by the import-folder-step and required by import-items-step in order to reassign all items to their prior folders.
+  - `item-map.json` contains all items and their `target-id` in the target vault.
+This is created by the import-items-step and required by the import-attachments-step in order to reassign all attachments to their prior items.

 ### Edit a Value